-See Residence Requirements (https://catalog.tamu.edu/graduate/academic-expectations-general-degree-requirements/#degreerequirementstext).
+See Residence Requirements (https://catalog.tamu.edu/ graduate/academic-expectations-general-degree-requirements/ #degreerequirementstext).

-Distance Education Degree Program
+Off-Campus and Distance Education Degree Program

-The distance education modality does not have any residence requirement.
+The off-campus and distance education modality does not have any residence requirement.

 Continuous Registration

 A student in the thesis option of the Master of Science program who has completed all coursework on an approved degree plan other than 691 (Research) is required to be in continuous registration until all requirements for the degree have been completed.